 About Madison Perry

 A rising senior at Saint John Paul the Great Catholic High School in Dumfries, Perry is an active performer in her school’s Drama Club and a student leader of multiple organizations in her school.
-A private lesson voice student with Teaching Artist Jennifer Decker at the Academy, Perry is a choir member at district, state, and national levels and is her school nominee for the 2019 Cappies Female Vocalist Award.
+A private lesson voice student with Teaching Artist Jennifer Keller at the Academy, Perry is a choir member at district, state, and national levels and is her school nominee for the 2019 Cappies Female Vocalist Award.